 0 value after trying to intercept a request it means that you might have a mismatch on your rule.
 Double check the request URL and the selected HTTP method to ensure everything is ok.

 Certain actions to manipulate rules such as delete or duplicate a rule can be accessed through this icon.
 The actions are:

-- Move an item to the top of the panel
+- Move a rule to the top of the panel

-- Move an item to the bottom of the panel
+- Move a rule to the bottom of the panel

 Write here the HTTP status code you want for your response.

 In this field you can introduce artificial delays on the resolution of a given request(s).
 We wrote this blog post to explain this feature in detail.